What is a C. diff infection?

 But you can overcome even the most stubborn infection!
 The answer lies in reversing how the problem was created in the first place.
 And you have some powerful new tools to help you succeed.

 Bacillus spore-based probiotics work differently than commonly available probiotics.
-They work to police your gut, targeting disease-causing bacteria while boosting the beneficial gut bacteria like Lactobacillus and Bifidobacteria.
-Some Bacillus probiotics target disease causing bacteria, including C. difficile.
-Michelle’s recommended probiotics are professional-strength, contain strains naturally found in the human gut and don’t require refrigeration.
+They survive antibiotics, they work to police your gut, targeting disease-causing bacteria while boosting the beneficial and health promoting gut bacteria like Lactobacillus, Bifidobacteria and Akkermansia species.
+Some Bacillus probiotics even target disease causing bacteria, including C. difficile.
+Michelle’s recommended probiotics are professional-strength, DNA verified and contain strains naturally found in the human gut.
+They don’t even require refrigeration.

 C. difficile produces toxins in the gut that cause diarrhea and inflammation of the colon.
 Removing these toxins is a crucial, yet overlooked way to speed recovery.
 The Gut Restoration Pack contains Michelle’s top two C. diff. support probiotics, plus a highly targeted immunoglobulin toxin binder that’s proven to absorb C. diff. toxins A and B.